 typically English lack of interest in the bonds that

-Neapolitans, historically, seem to have to have to the
+Neapolitans, historically, seem to need to the center of

-center of their city.
-He would, they say, have created a
+their city.
+He would, they say, have created a city with

-city with quarters for the rich, virtually ignoring the
+quarters for the rich, virtually ignoring the needs of

-needs of the poor.
-He ignored the possibility of
+the poor.
+He ignored the possibility of industry in the

-industry in the area.
-He made no plans for large numbers
+area.
+He made no plans for large numbers of working

-of working class, rather seeming to think that those who
+class, rather seeming to think that those who worked for

-worked for a living would remain a fixed number and have
+a living would remain a fixed number and have to do only

-to do only with managing tourism.
-His plans for a Venice
+with managing tourism.
+His plans for a Venice Quarter

-Quarter and a leisure resort in Campi Flegrei amounted,
+and a leisure resort in Campi Flegrei amounted, they

 fantasy, instead of a realistic attempt to deal with the